As told to Babyology by Sandy Ducat.

 The pushing was really hard going, the worst part by far.
 But suddenly they could see the head and my baby’s eyes were wide open and alert.
 Then he was here.
-My husband cried out “It’s a little boy!”
+My husband cried out, “It’s a little boy!”
 Meeting our son for the first time was such a beautiful moment and for my mum to be a part of it as well was just so special.
-We called him Caleb and he was born at 7.15pm on Monday, 8th of May.
+We called him Caleb and he was born at 7.15PM on Monday 8 May.

 I felt empowered

 Although my birth didn’t go as planned, I still found it really empowering because I managed to stick to my plan to birth him without any pain relief – which made me feel really strong, like I could do just about anything!
 Just to have that small part of what I originally wanted was really good and contributed to it being a positive experience.
 Having the support of a great midwife and my husband and mum was important too – I couldn’t have done it without them both.

 Every birth is amazing